MovieIndustry/Movie-Industry-Insights/README.md

  - Total count of movies by year
  - Total count of movies by genre
  - Top 5 directors based on movies' revenue
- - Top 5 directors based on movies' popularity
+ - Top 5 directors based on movies' popularity (popularity defined by viewers' reviews)
  - Top 5 directors based on movies' budget
  - Actors that appeared in the top 5 profitable movies
  - Actors that appeared in the top 5 popular movies